mehulagg/gitlab/doc/api/lint.md

   - echo "hello world"
 ```

-All steps can be combined and run using the below command:
+You can escape YAML, encode it in JSON, POST it to the API with curl, and format the response,
+with a one-line command:

 ```shell
 jq --null-input --arg yaml "$(<example-gitlab-ci.yml)" '.content=$yaml' \